 2. Lake Vermilion

 This is one of the best freshwater lakes found in Saint Louis County, Minnesota.
-Originally, the lake was named “lake Nee-Man-Nee” by the Ojibwe people.
-The meaning of this former name is “the evening sun tinting the water a reddish color”
+Originally, the lake was named “Lake Nee-Man-Nee” by the Ojibwe people.

-As it sits on a whopping 15,000 hectares, lake vermilion ranks as the 5th largest lake in Minnesota.
-And, it attracts not only local visitors but also international ones.
-People love visiting lake vermilion due to its famous fishing, in particular, Walleye and Muskie fishing.
+As it sits on a whopping 15,000 hectares, Lake Vermilion ranks as the 5th largest lake in Minnesota.
+And it attracts not only local visitors but also international ones.
+People love visiting Lake Vermilion due to its famous fishing, particularly Walleye and Muskie fishing.

 1. Lake of the Isles

-Lake of the isles is a city lake, and arguably the coolest and most quiet lake in Minneapolis, and entire Minnesota.
 The lake is a spectacle that you’ll want to include in your tours.
-With an area of 0.4 km2 (109 acres), a 2.86 miles long shoreline, and a max depth of 31ft, the lake offers enough beauty to be admired.
+With an area of 0.4 km2 (109 acres), a 2.86-mile-long shoreline, and a max depth of 31ft, the lake offers enough beauty to be admired.

-The lake also consists of around 3 miles of paved biking and walking paths which adds to the adventures possible here.
-And if you visit the place in winter, you can appreciate the ice hockey and skating games atop the surface of the lake.
+The lake also consists of around 3 miles of paved biking and walking paths, adding to the adventures possible here.
+And if you visit the place in winter, you can appreciate the ice hockey and skating games atop the lake’s surface.

 See Related: Why is everyone obsessed with travel?